dphblox/rfcs/docs/syntax-pipeline-function-composition.md

 ## Motivation

 Composition is a key part of modern clean code; it encourages modular design of functions with single responsibilities.
-For example, the `string` library contains multiple built-in operations which are small and well-scoped.
+For example, the `string` and `tableext` libraries contain multiple operations which are small and well-scoped.
 These operations can be combined to build more complex operations.

 ```luau